 “There are no more guns in the valley,” Laura says in her eulogy.
-She and her band of mutants are no longer on the run, but their safety, much like their hopes of a future, come at a cost.
-The line is a reference to the 1953 Western Shane, a film that operates as key thematic influence in Logan; a film within a film.
-Logan itself is a film within a larger film universe (and an ever-expanding Marvel brand), which, like it’s overt film referencing, is all but impossible to ignore.
+She and her band of mutants are no longer on the run but their safety, much like their hopes of a future, come at a cost.
+The line is a reference to the 1953 Western Shane, a film that operates as key thematic influence in Logan, a film within a film.
+Logan itself is a film within a larger film universe and an ever-expanding Marvel brand, which, like it’s overt film referencing, is all but impossible to ignore.
 Logan stands tall as an outlier, doing away with end-of-the-world plots, superhero team-ups, and allusions to future installments, servicing an even greater payoff that not only honors its comic book origins, but transcends them.

 Post-Apocalypse, Logan is living in a self-imposed exile on the Mexican border, caring for an ailing Charles Xavier whose once powerful brain has become a liability.
-Both the film’s premise and desert setting feel post-apocalyptic; barren, bleak.
+Both the film’s premise and desert setting feel post-apocalyptic, barren, bleak.
 The same could be said of their existence.
 The year 2029.
 No new mutants have been born.
 Charles is living in an overturned water tower that has echoes of Cerebro, and Logan, who has seen better days, has ignominiously become a limousine driver.
-He dreams of buying a boat so he and Charles can sail off into the sunset.
+He dreams of buying a boat so he and Charles alone can sail off into the sunset.
 As fate would have it, someone comes along.

 The film references Shane, a 1953 Western about a gunman trying to live a normal life, only to have his violent past catch up to him.
-Violence has long been an aesthetic of cinema.
-The same could be said of Wolverine, a character largely defined by his untamed rage.
-Logan has a history of violence, and a long and storied one at that (A History of Violence is also a story about a man and his past).
+Violence has long been an aesthetic of cinema, much like it’s been the recurring element of Wolverine’s entire life story.
+He’s defined by his untamed rage.
+Logan has a history of violence, and a long and storied one at that.
+(David Cronenberg’s A History of Violence, to borrow the title, is also a story about a man reckoning with his past.)
 This genre reference is clearly intended.
-Director James Mangold, after all, directed the 3:10 to Yuma remake and deliberately draws parallels to other great Westerns (The Man with No Name trilogy, Unforgiven).
-Logan not only wears its cinematic influence on its sleeve, it ostensibly becomes one.
+Director James Mangold, after all, directed the 3:10 to Yuma remake and deliberately draws parallels to other great Westerns and lone samurai tales.
+(The Man with No Name trilogy, Unforgiven, and Akira Kurosawa’s Yojimbo) Logan not only wears its cinematic influences on its sleeve, it ostensibly becomes one.

 He’s killed people.
 Good or bad, all the same.
-More importantly, we see the toll it’s taken on him.
+For the first time, we see the toll it’s taken on him.
 Old and gray, he is a portrait of exhaustion, grief, and despair.
 Previous X-Men films played like an over-the-top celebration of Logan’s ability to kill, which makes Logan all the more sobering.
-This is the end of the line, and he, more than anyone, craves that ending.
+This is the end of the line and he, more than anyone, craves that ending.
 Logan, a mutant with a healing factor, but isn’t invulnerable to suffering.
 The Wolverine succeeded in making Logan a character again.
 Logan succeeds by making him painfully human.

 Logan may be a killer, but by no means is he a mindless killing machine because he bears the burden of what he’s done.
 X-24 is the embodiment of that soulless characterization.
 If The Wolverinewas an emotional battle within, then Logan is the continuation and end of what has always been Logan’s ultimate struggle.
 He is his own greatest foe, which means he cannot survive this fight.
 He mustn’t.

 “Don’t be what they made you,” Logan’s plea to Laura, a father to a daughter.
 It seems like the antithesis of Shane’s famous line, but in fact it’s a sentiment for a new beginning, for there are no more guns in the valley.
 The X-Men films were always Wolverine-centered, so in many ways we have been watching the story of Logan unfold.
-Like a lone gunman galloping into town, ridding the West of the bandits who have taken over, all before his fateful ride into the sunset.
+Like a lone gunman galloping into town, ridding the town of the bandits who have taken over, all before his fateful ride into the fading horizon.
 Seventeen years running, the X-Men franchise isn’t just another cog in the superhero subgenre.
 X-Men was the big bang that started it all, defining the superhero for the modern age.
 Fitting, then, that Logan re-contextualizes the superhero in its golden age.